HTTP-RPC/Kilo/README.md

 ```java
 System.out.println(accountAdapter.get("@id")); // 101
 ```

+Attributes can also be accessed by traversing the adapter's entry set.

 A list of sub-elements can be obtained by appending an asterisk to the element name: